danneamtu/danneamtu/README.md

   <img align="left" alt="Joblify" width="50%" src="https://joblify.be/screenshot_small.png" />
 </a>

-### Joblify project
+### Joblify project showcase
 Joblify help you to match your technical skills with Front End Developer job requirements.
-I started the project in may 2021, both server and client.
+I started the project in april 2021 both server and client.
 Technologies used in this project: React, Redux, Node.js, Fuse.js, MongoDB and Puppeteer.
+If you are interested to see the code or live website, click on the links bellow:

 👉    Client code @ [View Client Code](https://github.com/danneamtu/joblify/tree/main/client)
 👉    Server code @ [View Server Code](https://github.com/danneamtu/joblify/tree/main/server)